 Rewarding purchases and beyond | inside-out

-To start with, there are different ways you can reward purchases:
+There are different ways you can reward purchases:

 - Value per purchase – this is the most common loyalty practice seen across markets and borders.
 Every purchase represents a certain value and is translated for the customer into an amount of points, credits, miles, cash back or any type of ‘virtual currency’.
 The amount that the customer gets can be redeemed for a certain reward or when a certain milestone of points is collected, it converts into a predefined reward.
 In the ‘value per purchase’ we do need to distinguish a ‘direct value’ and ‘savings’.
-In the last case, it is backed by a loyalty structure, as customers need to repeat their purchases in order to
+In the latter, it is backed by a loyalty structure, as customers need to repeat their purchases in order to save up points.

-But as mentioned before, there are many businesses that have products with a lower frequency in purchasing.
+As mentioned before, there are many businesses that have products with a lower frequency in purchasing.
 In that case, we need to look at other ways to reward behavior, that directly or indirectly influence the business results.
 Examples of these kinds of other ways to reward valuable behavior are:

-- Social media behavior – reward likes, comments, and shares on social media in case your goal is to expand the reach of your channels and communication.
+- Social media behavior – reward likes, comments, and shares on social media in the case that your goal is to expand the reach of your channels and communication.
 By engaging customers more on the social channels, like Facebook, Instagram and also LinkedIn, you are able to develop a larger community and influence the social media algorithms, which influence the reach of your channels and therefore the effect of your marketing activities.